bluestone-live/coding-challenge/README.md

 - Create a task with name.
 Tasks are building blocks for a specific job.
 - Create a job with name and associated tasks.
 A user can select a set of tasks from all available tasks and order them in any sequence.
 - Display a list of all created jobs with associated tasks.
-- Start a job.
+- Start jobs.
 It should support running multiple jobs in parallel without breaking the application.
 - A user can easily identify the status of a job or a task in real time.
 For example, status can be *idle*, *running* or *finished*.

 To illustrate what a job list might look like: